-The new, additional, basis of prosperity in this period now becomes maritime trade intermediation not only throughout the Adriatic but increasingly with territories under Ottoman rule bringing goods from the Far East such as spices, silks, oriental perfumes, grains, and other raw materials.
-But, the commodity structure of trade with the Balkans continued to be quite similar to that in earlier periods and there is little doubt that the strong preceding experience, the by-now extensive slavicization of Ragusa /Dubrovnik, provide a critical comparative advantage-it is a tribute to the governing elites of Ragusa -both nobility an merchants-that early on they leveraged their economy on this comparative advantage which provided the capital, skills and experience to capture so much new maritime trade in the 15th and 16th centuries.
-Thus the economy in this period was based largely on these entrepot trade services including shipping profits and value of the direct and indirect labor services.
-One also begins to see Ragusan sailors and officers hiring out to foreign powers- though this becomes much more important in the decline period-thus Lane(72.p.425) notes that as Venetian dominance declinesin 18th c. "shipmasters were no longer Venetian ... [but] mostly Dalmatians with Slavic names."
+The new, additional basis of prosperity in this period now becomes maritime trade intermediation not only throughout the Adriatic but increasingly with the Levantine territories under Ottoman rule, bringing goods from the Far East, such as spices, silks, oriental perfumes, grains, and other raw materials.
+But the commodity structure of trade with the Balkans continued to be quite similar to that in earlier periods and there is little doubt that the strong preceding experience, the by-now extensive Slavicization of Ragusa/ Dubrovnik, provide a critical comparative advantage - it is a tribute to the governing elites of Ragusa - both nobility and merchants - that early on they leveraged their economy on this comparative advantage, which provided the capital, skills and experience to capture so much new maritime trade in the 15th and 16th centuries.
+Thus the economy in this period was based largely on these entrepôt trade services including shipping profits and the value of direct and indirect labor services.
+One also begins to see Ragusan sailors and officers hiring out to foreign powers - though this becomes much more important in the decline period; thus Lane (1973, p.
+425) notes that as Venetian dominance declines in the 18th century "shipmasters were no longer Venetian ... [but] mostly Dalmatians with Slavic names."

-That domestic production probably accounted for a quite snall portion of value-added cannot be verified quantitatively - even for England and western Europe GDP estimates only go back to late 18thc.- but the qualitative analyses make clear ithis was so.
-Apart from very small amounts of grains (at best 1/3rd of needs) some wine, olive oil and market garden products, salt exports, there were but a few manufacturing activities.
-The only important ones were ship-building gold and silversmithing with jewelry exports to Balkans increasingly coming from domestic production not just imports from Italy.
-Shipbuilding had always been largely local (recall reference to first arsenal in 792) but in this period it becomes very significant and includes sales outside Ragusa.,as in this period it gains fame for the quality of its shipbuilding as referenced by many contemporaneous and later writers..
+That domestic production probably accounted for a quite small portion of value-added cannot be verified quantitatively - even for England and western Europe, GDP estimates only go back to the late 18th century - but the qualitative analyses make clear this was so.
+Apart from very small amounts of grains (at best one third of needs according to Carter and others) some wine, olive oil and market garden products, salt exports, there were few manufacturing activities.
+The only important ones were ship-building, goldsmithing and silversmithing with jewelry exports to the Balkans increasingly coming from domestic production as well as from imports from Italy.
+Shipbuilding had always been largely local (recall the reference to first arsenal in 792) but in this period it becomes very significant and includes sales outside Ragusa, as in this period it gains fame for the quality of its shipbuilding as referenced by many contemporaneous and later writers.

-We elaborate in Sec.
-III(ii).c, an effort -eventually unsuccessful- at import-substitution, subsidizing textile manufacturing to replace Italian imports in exports to Balkan and the east starting about 1450. in reaction to Italian supplies being interrupted by conflicts within and between the major city-statesWe also explore in Section III.(v) the role played by diplomacy which was aimed at ensuring Ragusa's "neutrality " and allowed it to be a major entrepot for Ottoman-European trade.
-The central tenet of this diplomacy was to ensure this non-believers' Christian outpost trading rights from the Ottomans-there aremany instances of such traties and firmans- , and at the same time Papal dispensation to trade with " the infidels" - a key document being the Papal Bull of 1434...
+We elaborate in Section 3.2 an effort - eventually unsuccessful - at import-substitution, subsidizing textile manufacturing to replace Italian imports in exports to Balkan and the east starting about 1450 in reaction to Italian supplies being interrupted by conflicts within and between the major city-states.
+We also explore in Section 3.5 the role played by diplomacy aimed at ensuring Ragusa's "neutrality" and allowing it to be a major entrepôt for the Ottoman-European trade.
+The central tenet of this diplomacy was to ensure this non-believers' Christian outpost trading rights from the Ottomans-there are many instances of such treaties and firmans.
+At the same time there was a Papal dispensation allowing the city to trade with "the infidels" - a key document being the Papal Bull of 1434.